-So you may want to add some into your routine.
-So if your goal is to develop strong pec’s here’s where burpees come handy.
+So you may want to add some to your routine.
+So if your goal is to develop strong pecs here’s where burpees come in handy.

-To make a bit of a counter-balance for my preferences about kettlebell swings, let me just mention here that I used to do burpees.
+To make a bit of a counter-balance for my preferences about kettlebell swings, let me just mention here that I used to do burpees (a lot).

-Finally, it’s the double-jump.
-The first jump is from the plank position as you go back up, and the second jump is simply the vertical jump.
+- The double jump.
+The first starts from the plank position as you go back up, and the second jump is simply the vertical jump.
 This will work on your legs like no tomorrow.

 If you scroll through Youtube, you can find almost a hundred different ways to do a burpee.

-You can mix and match burpee with squat jumps, planks, walking planks, pike ups, back to burpees, sit-ups, and so on.
+- You can mix and match burpees with squat jumps, planks, walking planks, pike-ups, back-to burpees, sit-ups, and so on.